Best Ways to Use Notebooks for Scheduling: A Photographer’s Guide

 • Canon EF 24mm f/1.4L II - The wide angle on this is AMAZING for epic landscape locations!

-• Canon EF 35mm f/1.4L II - I could shoot a WHOLE wedding on the 35!
-It’s so versatile!
+• Canon EF 35mm f/1.4L II - I could shoot a whole wedding on the 35 honestly.

 III.
 FLASHES